syncfusion-content/angular-docs/angular/DropDownList/Functionalities.md

 ---
 layout: post
-title: Functionalities in the DropDownList | Syncfusion
+title: Functionalities in the Angular DropDownList | Syncfusion
 description: Learn here about Functionalities in the DropDownList widget in Syncfusion Essential Angular Application, its elements, and more.
 platform: Angular
 control: DropDownList
 documentation: ug
 ---
-# Functionalities in the DropDownList
+# Functionalities in the Angular DropDownList

 ## Selection